 Republic Wireless’s Refund Program

-Update – Republic’s data refund policy only applies when you use the Moto G 3rd Generation (which is a FANTASTIC cheap phone by the way – and currently on sale!).
+Update – Republic’s data refund policy only applies when you use the Moto G 3rd Generation (which unfortunately appears to be sold out at the moment).
 All of the new phones require new plan pricing.

 One of the things I hate about paying for a data plan with most cell phone companies is that all of my unused data – that I paid for – is simply thrown away at the end of the month.
 If this annoys you too then you’re going to like how Republic Wireless handles your unused data.
 Much like Google’s Project Fi service, Republic now gives you your money back on all data that you don’t use at the end of the month.
 For example, if you pay for 2 GB of data but you only use 1.5 GB throughout the month you get a credit for the remaining 0.5 GB, which is applied toward your next bill.
 We love this because we’re not just throwing our money away every month.
 Of course the data that you use over a WiFi net work is unlimited and not included in your total data usage.